Rabble.ca

-rabble.ca is an alternative, left-leaning English-language Canadian online magazine founded in 2001.
+rabble.ca is an independent, non profit, English-language Canadian online magazine founded in 2001.
 It features podcasts, videos and a discussion board called babble.

 History

 Judy Rebick and Mark Surman founded rabble.ca on April 18, 2001.
 The launch coincided with the Summit of the Americas in Quebec, and rabble covered the Summit during its first week of operation.

-Anti-globalization activist Jaggi Singh became one of the website's most active contributors.
+Anti-globalization activist Jaggi Singh was an early contributor.
 Due to his participation in protests at the Summit of the Americas he was jailed for offences including possession of a weapon.
 Rabble, along with other left-wing organisations and activists, wrote an open letter calling for his release.

 Upon its launch, the website raised $200,000, which included $120,000 from the Atkinson Foundation.

+In 2005 rabble launched a first podcast network, developed by journalist Wayne MacPhail.
+In the same year, Judy Rebick resigned as publisher and was replaced by past Managing Editor, Kim Elliott.
 On September 7, 2008, rabble.ca launched a multi-author election blog.
 The blog featuring authors such as Maude Barlow and the Council of Canadians and organizations such as the Rideau Institute.